Nashville-Public-Library/talklib/README.md

         -WP.bat
         -WP.py
 ````
-You would schedule WR to run the `WP.bat` file, which would run the `WP.py` file.
+You would schedule WR to run the `WP.bat` file, which would automatically run the `WP.py` file.

 ----